NeoTheOne/dotfiles/README.md

 The tmux configuration has no dependencies, just the tmux.conf file.

 # Installer
 This repo includes a .sh script for symlinking and installing all necessary files.
-It is a work in progress, do not run it now.